Architecture

 ) and MinIO (2

-) which will also be hosted on the localhost.
-This enables all the three components of the setup being able to communicate with each other seamlessly.
+) will also be hosted on your localhost.
+This enables all the three components of the setup to communicate with each other seamlessly.

 The same principle applies if you're deploying to your custom domain.